Late Edwardian Corset Class

 Through 4 detailed lessons I’ll cover each step as we complete a well-fitted, long-line late Edwardian corset.
 Together we’ll create a strong silhouette foundation!
 Lessons include from 3 to 6 video tutorials along with an accompanying PDF handout with homework assignments to keep you on track with your sewing project.

-We start our mockup fitting Summer 2017!
+We start our mockup fitting in Lesson 2!

 Dawn Burke – “Great [Victorian Corset] class, Jennifer!
 You broke everything down into very manageable steps.
 Even though the thought of making a corset was a bit intimidating, nothing was very difficult.
 Thanks!”